Raul Midón: Career

 Midon began his career as a session singer for Latin recording artists including Shakira, Alejandro Sanz, Julio Iglesias, and Jose Feliciano.
 After touring with Shakira, he moved to New York City to pursue a solo career.
 In New York City he worked with producer and DJ Little Louie Vega.
 He wrote and recorded several songs, including "Cerca De Mi" with Vega and his production team under the band name Elements of Life.
 The band was led by Vega and toured Europe, Japan, and Australia during 2003 and 2004.

 Midón was signed by Arif Mardin to Manhattan Records.
 In Mardin's long career, Midon was his first signing of an artist.
 Mardin and his son Joe produced Midon's debut album, State of Mind (2005).
 The album featured a guest performance by Stevie Wonder, one of his idols, another one with Jason Mraz, and a song written in tribute to Donny Hathaway entitled "Sittin' in the Middle."
 Midon is an avid amateur radio enthusiast, who used his call sign (KB5ZOT) using Morse code.
 Midon released the album A World Within a World on September 25, 2007.
 Midon sang the song at the credits for Spike Lee's 2004 LGBT film, She Hate Me, titled "Adam n' Eve n' Eve".
 His song "Everybody" was featured in the soundtrack of the movie The Peaceful Warrior starring Nick Nolte.
 Midon's national television debut was on the Late Show with David Letterman on June 28, 2005.
 Herbie Hancock featured Midon on the album Possibilities (2006), performing Stevie Wonder's "I Just Called to Say I Love You".

 In 2008 he built a home studio with the help of Cakewalk and the company Dancing Dots, which designs technology for the blind.
 The studio allowed him to produce music from home without the need of an engineer.
 Vocals and guitar for his song "Everyone Deserves a Second Chance", which appeared on Cuban pianist Roberto Fonseca's album Akokan, were recorded at his home.
 He recorded two songs for the Generosity Water project at his home studio, which he calls The Basement Studio.

-Midon worked with producer Larry Klein on the album Synthesis (Decca, 2009).
-He moved to Santa Monica, California, while recording the album, which featured Vinnie Colaiuta, Dean Parks, Jamie Muhoberac, Larry Goldings, Paulinho Da Costa, and Klein on bass.
-Two years later a live album and DVD followed.
-The album Don't Hesitate (Mack Avenue/Artistry, 2014) was recorded at his home studio.
-The album had appearances by Lizz Wright, Dianne Reeves, Marcus Miller, and Richard Bona.
-He wrote the song "Mi Amigo Cubano" with Bill Withers and it led to the film Still Bill (2014).